aramisgithub/questpresentation/document.md

 ## Odyssey

-- Odysseus nearly makes it home, but his crew opens a bag that had been given to Odysseus by Aeolus, god of the winds.
-When the bag is opened, it releases a wind that blows them far away from Ithaca.
+- Odysseus nearly makes it home

+- His crew opens a bag that had been given to Odysseus by Aeolus, god of the winds

+- When the bag is opened, it releases a wind that blows them far away from Ithaca

 ## Comparison